JonathanBowker/pseudonymisation-as-a-service/README.md

 The overall scope of our pseudonymisation service is to provide guidance and advise for best practice, and technical planning and implementation of a robust pseudonymisation strategy and management system.

 More specifically, we help our clients:
-  - Identify different pseudonymisation use cases and the relevant actors involved.
+  - Identify different pseudonymisation use cases and the relevant actors involved. _(Workshop 1/2 day or 1 to 2 days)_
-  - Select pseudonymisation techniques in correlation with adversarial and attack models.
+  - Select pseudonymisation techniques in correlation with adversarial and attack models. _(1 to 2 days)_
-  - Apply technniques to specific personal identifiers and other sensitive data use cases.
+  - Apply technniques to specific personal identifiers and other sensitive data use cases. _(3 to 5 days)_
-  - Draw conclusions and make recommendations for the improvement of pseudonymisation systems.
+  - Draw conclusions and make recommendations for the improvement of pseudonymisation systems.  _(Subscription)_

 Gernerally, uses cases focus on specific types of Personal Identifiable Data (PID) _(contact details, IP addresses, email addresses, and usernames etc in both structured and unstructured data sets)_ that represent real-life scenarios.
 However, the use of pseudonymisation can be extended for more diverse requirements, i.e. arising from the strict format of IP addresses to more flexible structure of email addresses and UID numbers and the unpredictable nature of large data sets.
 We suppport data controllers and data processors, and producers of products, services and applications, and any other party inetrested in pseudonymisation.